Questions and Answers

 Can you use bamboo dinnerware in the microwave?

 No, the bamboo dinnerware is made from natural fibres which won't tolerate being cooked in the microwave or oven.
-However the bamboo cups are suitable for drinking hot or cold drinks in, and the bamboo plates or bowls for serving hot or cold food on.
+However the bamboo cups are suitable for drinking hot or cold drinks in, and the bowl and plates for eating hot or cold food on.

 Does bamboo dinnerware break?